johnoneworks/seal-microservices/README.md

   - Business Logic Layer
   - Data Access Layer
 - Seeding of data is done, I think this should be a requirement moving forward
+- Use docker compose to containerize the project

 ### Nuget Packages Used